SwindBlowing/homepage/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 I'm Lang Lin, a senior undergraduate student at [Nanjing University](https://jw.nju.edu.cn/main.htm) (NJU), majoring in computer science within the national elite program.
-Currently, I'm a research intern at [OpenGVLab](https://github.com/OpenGVLab), affiliated with the [Shanghai AI Lab](https://www.shlab.org.cn/open), where I am fortunate to be mentored by [Dr. Yi Wang](https://shepnerd.github.io/).
+Currently, I'm a research intern at [OpenGVLab](https://github.com/OpenGVLab), affiliated with the [Shanghai AI Laboratory](https://www.shlab.org.cn/open), where I am fortunate to be mentored by [Dr. Yi Wang](https://shepnerd.github.io/).

 Previously, I had the privilege of working at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) (UIUC) and the [National Center for Supercomputing Applications](https://github.com/ncsa), under the supervision of [Prof. Yu-Xiong Wang](https://yxw.web.illinois.edu/).
 Before that, I served as a research intern at [Websoft](http://ws.nju.edu.cn/wiki/) at NJU, under the guidance of [Prof. Gong Cheng](http://ws.nju.edu.cn/~gcheng).
 I was also an active member of NJU ACM/ICPC team.
 You can download my **CV** from [here](https://drive.google.com/file/d/1TOehCIetE-TVqvNI1r7Bc3N-yl3s8PBM/view?usp=sharing).

-My research interests broadly in computer vision, with a particular focus on multi-modal segmentation, generation, and video segmentation.
+My research interests broadly in computer vision, with a particular focus on **multi-modal segmentation, generation**, and **video segmentation**.

 **I'm looking for a Ph.D. position starting in 2025 Fall.
 Please feel free to reach out!**